Troubleshooting Your Solar System

 In this operation, we will start at the controller and work our way up the wires to the individual solar panels to determine if there is a failure in the system.
 Do the following in full or nearly full sun.

 1. Disconnect the PV solar wires entering the solar controller.
 Place a meter on the two wires and confirm positive and negative and measure the voltage and amperage (V and A).
 If the V and A are as expected, the reason for system underperformance is likely from the controller to the battery bank.
 If the V and A are below expectation, move up the system to where the panels are joined with a MC4 T-branch or bus bars.
 Check the V and A at this point.
 If it is below expectations, disconnect each panel in the array and test the V and A of each panel individually.
 If the panels are performing within 20% of spec, the problem is in the wires between the panels and the controller, probably corroded MC4 connections.
 If one or more panels measure below expected V and A, contact CMP for support.
-The panel may need to be repaired or replaced.
+First try MC4 replacements, we will send you for free.
+If not then the panel may need to be repaired or replaced.

 2. Reconnect the system step by step and verify performance and each point in the system.